gvwilson/thirdbit/src/fiction/in-heck/index.md

-Both pairs spun around as they wrestled, banging into machinery and knocking boxes off shelves while Mouse zipped back and forth between their feet trying to trip the Operators or just because there was nothing else it could do.
+Both pairs spun around as they wrestled, banging into machinery and knocking boxes off shelves while Mouse zipped back and forth between their feet trying to trip the Operators.

 "Get Sindy!"
 Maddy shouted,
 bounding over to her sister.